Popinek/lemonsqueezyLicense/README.md

      }
      ```
    - Response will be in JSON format indicating whether the license key is valid or not.
+   - If HWID mismatch occurs, access is denied.

 ## API Endpoint